-- you were not the owner/keeper of the vehicle at the time of the contravention.
+- you were not the owner or keeper of the vehicle at the time of the contravention

-You should appeal within 14 days, to do so you must either:
+You should appeal within 14 days.
+To do so you must either appeal:

-- appeal in writing as directed on the back of the Penalty Charge Notice
+- in writing as directed on the back of the Penalty Charge Notice

-Please note: Appeals cannot be made by phone.
+Please note: You cannot make an appeal by phone.

 If your appeal is rejected

 If your appeal is rejected and payment is not received within a further 14 days, you'll be sent a 'Notice to Owner' (NTO).
 This allows you 28 days to pay the full £70 or £50 or make formal representations to us.